-As the title suggests, Hearts and Minds: how we nearly lost them is about a dramatic rescue—an ongoing rescue that is neither complete nor guaranteed—but one that is advancing much more rapidly than most people know.
+As the title suggests, Hearts and Minds (Reclaiming the soul of science and medicine) is about a dramatic rescue—an ongoing rescue that is neither complete nor guaranteed—but one that is advancing much more rapidly than most people know.

 How did we get to the prevailing scientific view that our hearts are mechanical pumps and our minds are bio-electrical computers?
 And to the notion that inherited genetic codes and the signals passing along various neurons in the brain are the true, complete objective reality of our lives and aspirations?
 Are we justified in considering anyone who states otherwise to be living in fantasies fueled by wishful thinking?
 Hearts and Minds traces our path to this mindset and explores established and emerging scientific evidence pointing to a larger understanding of our physiology and conscious experience (please see below for more detail).

-Completion of the project is estimated to take up to two years.
-The goal is to raise $100 thousand to support the author’s work and research expenses.
-Approximately twenty percent has been raised to date.
+The fundraising goal is to raise $100 thousand to support the author’s work and research expenses.
+Approximately twenty-five percent has been raised to date.

-Tax deductible donations can be made in three ways.
+Tax deductible donations can be made in two ways.

-1) Credit card donations can be made by sending an email to both Gene Gollogly (firstname.lastname@example.org) and Walter Alexander (email@example.com) stating your intent to make a donation to Anthroposophic Press, indicating the amount and stipulating also that it is to be designated for the Hearts and Minds book project.
+1) Credit card donations can be made by sending an email to Walter Alexander (email@example.com) stating your intent to make a donation to Anthroposophic Press, indicating the amount and stipulating also that it is to be designated for the Hearts and Minds book project.
 Then click on the SteinerBooks website link or the “Donate Online” button below.
 Both will take you to a screen allowing you to make a donation to “Anthroposophic Press.”

-2) Alternately, checks can be made out to SteinerBooks with a designation of Hearts and Minds on the check “memo” line, and mailed to 610 S. Main St., Great Barrington, MA 01230, or 3) they can be made out to Anthroposophy NYC with Hearts and Minds designated on the memo line and sent to Anthroposophy NYC, 138 W.15th St., New York, NY 10011.
+2) Alternately, checks can be made out to Anthroposophy NYC with Hearts and Minds designated on the memo line and sent to Anthroposophy NYC, 138 W.15th St., New York, NY 10011.